 A QC process deals with the following aspects:

 • Ensuring conformance with industry compliances and regulations

 • Determining features where UX could be uplifted

 A business can’t simply release a product and hope for the best.
 QA helps digital organizations plan how they will approach product quality.
-QC helps ensure digital businesses that the finished product meets expectations.
+QC activities helps ensure digital quality businesses that the finished products meet expectations.
 QC and QA play vital roles in delivering top-quality services and products to customers and securing revenue for the business.